 The unikernel approach is advertised as “ideal for cloud”.
 Although I have applied it to relieve my home-XenServer from unnecessary resources, I do strongly believe in the Cloud case as well.
 For a cloud OS, improved security, performance and scalability means a lot as addressing this issues are at the heart of cloud of operations and resource sharing.
 As a result of usage of unikernel VMs, I believe the next generation cloud can have thousands of small VMs per host, saving considerable cost in hardware, electricity, and cooling, while reducing the attack surface of malicious hackers.

 Unikernels allow for the careful management of particularly critical portions of an organization’s data and processing needs both on-premise as well as in the cloud.
 While it does take some extra work to build unikernel applications, it’s getting easier every day as more developers address orchestration, logging and monitoring challenges.
-At the same time, unikernels are no harder to package and deploy than Docker containers and compared to the OS on a VM approach, you will save time installing and maintaining a full OS.
+At the same time, unikernels with soda pdf editor are no harder to package and deploy than Docker containers and compared to the OS on a VM approach, you will save time installing and maintaining a full OS.